lucienl100/fractal-landscape-generator/README.md

 ## Water Shader

 The water's movement was calculated within the water's vertex shader which displaces the height of the wave based on time and position using sin & cos waves.

-The mathematical formula used for the height displacement/noise is:
+The mathematical formula used for the height displacement/noise inside the vertex shader was:

 ```
 float noise = _Strength*(sin((worldVertex.z-_xSpread*worldVertex.x)*_Spread+_Time*_Speed)) + _Strength2*cos(_timeSpreadHeight*_Time*_Speed);
 worldVertex.y = worldVertex.y + noise;
 ```

-Then the Phong illumination model was applied to the water similar to the terrain.
-For the Fatt we turned it up to 1.5 to make it hen for K factors we decided to leave ambient and diffuse at 1 and specular to 3.
+Then the Phong illumination model was applied to the water with the same implementation to the terrain.
+But for the Fatt we turned it up to 1.5 to make it hen for K factors we decided to leave ambient and diffuse at 1 and specular to 3.
 We also raised the specular power all the way to 350 since the water is expected to be very specular shiny.

 <img src="Images/phongilluminationformula.png"  width="300" >

-However the normals would need to be calculated within the shader as the shader determined the shape of the wave.
+The normals would need to be calculated within the shader as the shader determined the shape of the wave.
 In order to do this we derived the noise formula into partial derivatives alongside the x and z axis.
 Using these derivatives we formed tangent vectors for each vertice then crossproduct them to find the normals while waving.

 ```
 float dnoisedx = -_xSpread*_Strength*(cos((worldVertex.z-_xSpread*worldVertex.x)*_Spread+_Time*_Speed)*_Spread);